tcql/dr-kinesis/README.md

 Currently there are some known issues / incomplete implementations:

 - Remote Firehose doesn't recurse through ListObjects to find all child data files.
 It just does one single call to ListObjects, currently.
-This means you could miss some data, but honestly Dr. Kinesis is more meant for a snapshot of data than paging through an entire dataset.
+This means you could miss some data, but honestly Dr. Kinesis is more meant for a snapshot of data than paging through an entire dataset
 - Remote Firehose data is assumed to be gzipped
 - Kinesis Streams can't use AT_SEQUENCE_NUMBER or similar iterators.
-This might not be changed in the future.
+This might not be changed in the future
+- filters are pretty basic.
+It would be nice to provide some regex support, case insensitivity, and perhaps allow for multiple filter types
 - "Local" firehose data is a single file, previously unzipped
 - (partially addressed) The fundamental data you're working with is JSON
 - (partially addressed) Data at the top level is JSON-wrapped base64-encoded gzip, like so: